 District Continuum of Support

-As part of the overall school improvement system, the state is responsible for approving district improvement plans and plans for Priority schools identified for comprehensive support.
-Districts have the responsibility of approving plans for Focus schools identified for targeted support.
+As part of the overall school improvement system, the state is responsible for approving and monitoring district improvement plans and plans for CSI schools.
+Districts have the responsibility of approving and monitoring plans for ATSI and TSI schools.